us-irs/sat-rs/satrs-book/src/introduction.md

 to write on-board software for remote systems like rovers or satellites.
 It is specifically written for the special requirements for these systems.

-It should be noted that sat-rs is early-stage software.
-Important features are missing.
-New releases with breaking changes are released regularly, with all changes documented inside respective changelog files.
-You should only use this library if your are willing to work in this environment.
+Some architecture and general design considerations are based on the [FSFW](https://egit.irs.uni-stuttgart.de/fsfw/fsfw) C++ framework which has flight heritage through the 2 missions [FLP](https://www.irs.uni-stuttgart.de/en/research/satellitetechnology-and-instruments/smallsatelliteprogram/flying-laptop/) and [EIVE](https://www.irs.uni-stuttgart.de/en/research/satellitetechnology-and-instruments/smallsatelliteprogram/EIVE/).

-A lot of the architecture and general design considerations are based on the [FSFW](https://egit.irs.uni-stuttgart.de/fsfw/fsfw) C++ framework which has flight heritage through the 2 missions [FLP](https://www.irs.uni-stuttgart.de/en/research/satellitetechnology-and-instruments/smallsatelliteprogram/flying-laptop/) and [EIVE](https://www.irs.uni-stuttgart.de/en/research/satellitetechnology-and-instruments/smallsatelliteprogram/EIVE/).
+However, `sat-rs` has a significantly reduced scope compared to those frameworks.
+Rust provides a great ecosystem and a powerful standard library which reduced the need of large and complex frameworks.

 # Getting started with the example